TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 - Alarm page, which is being displayed while the home alarm is active (may be used later as an alarm arm/disarm page)
 - Notifications!
 You can send a notification from Home Assistant to the NSPanel, which then plays a sound and displays the notification on the screen

+# Remarks
+I tried to write as much comments as possible, because this can help you understand the configuration.
+If you still don't understand anything, please let me know.\
+Because I'm running two Home Assistant instances (one test and one production), I can't use the homeassistant service directly inside the ESPHome config.
+Because that way it will toggle the light twice and thus not do anything.
+That's why I only defined the binary sensors inside ESPHome and did all the automation inside Home Assistant.\
+To make sure that all data on the display is being updated, I'm using a template switch called nextion_init.
+All values are only being send to the display after this switch is turned on.
+Switch will automatically turn on once the API has an active connection.

 # To-do list
 - Create nicer UI elements.
 The slider doesn't really fit the theme, but main focus was getting it to work technically
 - Configure the media page, currently it can only do play/pause and volume up/down